 First, a perceived beneficial outcome never justifies sin.
 Would God have allowed His Son to suffer and die if His Law could simply be ignored and we would all still go to Heaven?
 Jesus paid an unspeakably high price because of our sin.
 To justify sin for any reason is to have no regard for what sin cost our Lord.

-Second, human beings were created by God to live on earth in a human body with other human beings for a period of time set by Him; if He wanted to create more angels, He could have easily done so; instead, He chose to make them human.
+Second, human beings were created by God to live on earth in a human body with other human beings for a period of time set by Him; if God wanted to create more angels, He could have easily done so; instead, He chose to create each human being for His purposes.

-Third, an aborted child whose life was stolen will never experience the precious gift of knowing Jesus as his or her personal Savior because the child never sinned; likewise, forgiveness and unconditional love (in light of sinfulness) will never be known or experienced.
+Third, an aborted child whose life was stolen will never experience the precious gift of knowing Jesus as his or her personal Savior because the child never sinned and was never granted the right and dignity of making her or her own choices; likewise, forgiveness and unconditional love (in light of sinfulness) will never be known or experienced.

 Fourth, if Christians are truly convinced aborted children are “better off” because they go straight to Heaven, why wouldn’t we likewise take the lives of all our children, regardless of their age?
 After all, rather than risking their future rejection of the Savior, their salvation would be “guaranteed.”